dryack/avoision/README.md

 * configurability via text file
 * ability to whitelist amazon referral links
+* firefox version

+## installation

+_It's unlikely I'll ever submit this to google or mozilla; I don't trust them in any sense of the word._

+1. Download [manifest.json](../master/manifest.json) and [redirector.js](../master/manifest.json) to a folder
+2. Point your browser to chrome://extensions
+3. Ensure you're in developer mode
+4. Click on "Load unpacked extension"
+5. Select the folder where you saved the files listed above

 ## faq

+Q - I'd like you to add <feature>
+A - Don't make me code in Javascript.
+Or go ahead and let me know.
+I'm not saying it couldn't happen.

 Q - _I'd like to argue over the inclusion or exclusion of a website._<br>
 A - Feel free to send me your argument(s), I'll be happy to read them and think about them.
 I won't reply unless I have clarifying questions.
 If I agree with you, there will be a change in the default configuration.